FernandoAiresCastello/TileGameLib/README.md

 - **TileGameMaker** is a Windows desktop application project built using TileGameLib that generates a .NET executable file.
 It contains several tools mainly focused on graphics editing and map design.
 It does not contain any game logic, which must be programmed separately.

-- **TileGameEngine** is another Windows desktop application which contains the implementation of an engine that can run game projects created with the TileGameMaker tool.
-It serves as a standalone application for distributing TileGameMaker games.
+- **TileGameEngine** is another Windows desktop application which contains the implementation of an engine that can run and debug game projects created with the TileGameMaker tool.
+Its core consists of an interpreter for TGML (TileGameMaker Language), which is a low-level, stack-based scripting language.
+This serves as a standalone application for distributing TileGameMaker games.

 #### Screenshots: